hogwild/infovis2022spring/README.md

 # InfoVis Spring 2022 Final Project Gallery
+## About the 5 minutes demo
+The demo is to show others how to use your visualization.
+You may simply open your webpage and tell people what functions it has, e.g., how to high light an object, and what information a chart view shows.
+Usually, you don't need to prepare slides for it.

 ## Grading Rules
 There are 30 points for 7 evaluation questions.
 Click the **Review the work** to give your review comments.
 The following shows the comments and their corresponding points:
 - Good/Perfect - full points